Sagging (fashion): New Zealand

 In 2002, it was reported that the sagging trend had been "widely embraced" by young Kiwi men, who regularly exposed "10 centimetres of boxer shorts".
 Multiple secondary schools, including Scots College, had banned the trend and were giving students detentions for sagging.

 In 2002, the New Zealand Society of Physiotherapists warned that the "abnormal" and "exaggerated" gait adopted by saggers to prevent their pants from falling below their knees could cause spinal issues.

 In 2011, it was reported that many young men were sagging so low that they were prevented from walking properly, and instead reduced to a waddle-like gait.
 It was noted that some teenagers, who sagged so low the crotch of their pants was at knee-level, were even unable to lift their leg high enough to board a bus.

 Asia

 Gaza Strip

-In 2013, Hamas' police force launched a campaign named "Pull Up Your Pants", targeting Palestinian youth.
-Young men with sagging pants were stopped by Hamas police on the way to university and high school, and either reprimanded or forced to return home to change clothing.
+In 2013, Hamas' police force in Gaza launched a campaign named "Pull Up Your Pants", targeting Palestinian youth.
+Young men with sagging pants were stopped by Hamas police on the way to university and high school, and reprimanded or forced to return home to change clothing.